barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 payment (to the given Receiver account and for the given amount) on her (the Customer's) behalf.
 The consent is stored in PinkBank's systems.
 4. The PSP then instructs PinkBank to initiate the payment.
-Depending on the payment's type (domestic, international,...) one of the exiasting, underlying payment schemes is used.
+Depending on the payment's type (domestic, international,...) one of the existing, underlying payment schemes is used.

 From the above it becomes clear that OpenBanking is not a new "payment rail" as such.
 Rather it is a technological layer on top of the existing banking infrastructure, opening access to a number of new companies (the PSPs).
-This aims to disintermediate the customer from the bank (by introducing additional "smart apps").
+Though the aim is for better customer service and control, the result is disintermediating the customer from the bank (by introducing additional "smart apps").
-This will eventually lead to the [commoditization][73] of the banking institutions.
+This will eventually lead to the [commoditization][73] of the banking institutions (in a way similar to how Booking and Airbnb have commoditized the hospitality sector).

 ### Remittance services

 We saw in [part 2][2] how complex (and more often than not complicated) international payments are.

-What if there was a magic way of sending value cross-border without anything actually crossing borders?
+What if there was a magic way of sending value cross-border *without anything actually crossing borders*?
 Sounds weird?
 This is where remittance services come in.
 A practical example will help understand their modus operandi.